 Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

-It’s a bit out away from the main square, so naturally, accommodation prices drop as you head out.
-We’re assuming you’re fit enough for a walk up the hill to your accommodation from Wanchaq Station (about 25 minutes) but if not, a taxi or bus is going to cost you very little!
+It’s a bit out of the main square, so naturally, accommodation prices drop as you head out.
+I’m assuming you’re fit enough for a walk up the hill to your accommodation from Wanchaq Station.
+The trip is about 25 minutes by foot, otherwise a taxi or bus is going to cost you very little.

-Just behind Sacsayhuaman is the planetarium and, trust us, up here with such little light pollution, the skies are a real sight to see!
+Now for the sneaky reason… If you get up early, it’s free to enter before 7 am, avoiding the crowds that later morning will bring and the ticket cost.
+Booya!
+Just behind Sacsayhuaman is the planetarium and, trust us, up here with such little light pollution, the skies are a real sight to see.

 Things to See and Do in San Cristobal:

-It’s a vibrant and bustling place where you’ll have plenty of opportunities to take photos of and with locals, including traditionally clad women with baby llamas, there for that exact purpose.
-And the plaza’s where a lot of free walking tours meet so it’s worth going in the morning to sort out the day ahaead.
+It’s a vibrant place, you’ll have plenty of opportunities to take photos of and with traditionally clad women with baby llamas, there for that exact purpose.
+And the plaza’s where a lot of free walking tours meet so it’s worth going in the morning to sort out the day ahead.

-The multitude of street vendors can get a bit overwhelming at times so just practise saying ‘no, gracias’ then ignoring, and you’ll be fine.
+The multitude of street vendors can get a bit overwhelming at times so just practise saying ‘no, gracias’ and then ignoring them, and you’ll be fine.

 La Chupiteria for the shots, Paddy’s for the pints, or Mama Africa for the atmosphere?
 The choice (along with many other options nearby) is up to you!